Instructions Before Your Vasectomy at Gentle Procedures Toronto

 Or For Any Questions

-Consideration Before a Man’s Vasectomy
+Considerations Before a Vasectomy

 Choosing to have a vasectomy is a serious decision because it is carried out with the intention of creating permanent sterility.

-Our experience with patients over the years has shown that some men who opt for a vasectomy later change their minds about their desire to have children after their vasectomy is done.
+Our experience with patients over the years has shown that some patients who opt for a vasectomy later change their minds about their desire to have children after their vasectomy is done.
 Reasons for this include death of a spouse, death of a child, divorce, separation or just changing their minds.

 If there is a possibility that you might want additional children in the future, you should not have a vasectomy.
-Your vasectomy will prevent you from conceiving a child and should be considered a permanent form of male birth contro.
+Your vasectomy will prevent you from conceiving a child and should be considered a permanent form of male birth control.

 Vasectomy reversal surgery is not a fully effective way to restore male fertility, and no one should use surgery to temporarily suppress fertility.
 A vasectomy reversal may be possible but the results are not certain.
 A vasectomy is recommended only for men who are certain they will not want to conceive a baby.